It is not just another alternative guide, this is the LiveTrigger alternate guide to Belgrade

 There’s a lot of people putting in their time and effort into keeping the alternative Belgrade scene alive… where to start?!

 Deki (Zmrzlina Booking) is one of the people who first got me into booking shows for bands, and for a while there we had a booking collective called Destroy Babylon.

-Nino who runs Resetor – a booking organization that manages to bring some of the world’s most famous non-mainstream bands to Belgrade.
+Nino who runs Resetor – a booking organisation that manages to bring some of the world’s most famous non-mainstream bands to Belgrade.

-Jazzayoga is a place that really puts an emphasis on eating food that is both healthy and tasty.
+Jazzayoga is a place that emphasises eating food that is both healthy and tasty.
 It’s vegan/vegetarian food only, but there is a wide selection of cooked meals, sandwiches, salads, desserts and pressed juices to choose from.

-Hanan – a Lebanese restaurant with awesome food and fair pricing.
+Hanan – a Lebanese restaurant with excellent food and fair pricing.
 Falafel aficionados, take note.

-The last tip for our Belgrade alternative guide is: always go for local distro if there is a chance.
+The last tip for our Belgrade alternative guide is (not advice for hipsters, of course): always go for local distro if there is a chance.
 If not, some of these places might prove to be useful.